Little Sugar River

 - Valle Tell Soccer Park to Valley View Road: (1.5 miles) Great section with fast current, small ledges and no logjams.
 Very narrow, this segment is only suitable for small boats.

 - Valley View Road to Exeter Crossing Road: (2.6 miles) A pleasant section that starts open, then flows by a golf course and finally through a more congested bit of woods.
 There are two serious “duckers” and one low tree I had to portage around.

 - Exeter Crossing Road to E. Coates Ave: (2.8 miles) Maybe 0-2 logjams.
 Looks to be sandy, open and somewhat channelized.
 A good prospect with clear water.

 - E. Coates Ave to Hwy EE: (1.5 miles) Maybe 3-6 logjams.
 This is a very open and grassy section.
 Portaging should be much easier because the banks are relatively low.

 - Hwy EE to River Road: (2.0 miles) Deadfall is likely an issue.
 Maybe 8-12 logjams.

 - River Road to Silver Road: (4.1 miles) Deadfall is likely an issue.
 Maybe 12-16 logjams.

 - Silver Road to Schneeberger Road: (2.0 miles) Deadfall is likely an issue.
 Maybe 6-10 logjams.

-- Schneeberger Road to Tin Can Road: (4.4 miles) A very wooded section that is attractive and likely a nice paddle.
-Maybe 2-7 logjams…tough to know from satellite pictures.
+- Schneeberger Road to Tin Can Road: (4.4 miles) A very wooded section that is attractive and a scenic paddle.
+However logjams are a serious issues and several require difficult portages.
+Not recommended.

 - Tin Can Road to Mouth on Sugar River: (1.9 miles) Maybe 1-3 logjams.
 A good prospect that looks nice.
 There is a cave on the south bank about halfway through this segment.